aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/train/esm2/eks/bionemo/README.md

 -rw-r--r-- 1 root root 40683 May 16 21:40 io.json
 -rw-r--r-- 1 root root  8967 May 16 21:40 model.yaml
 ```
-That confirms that model training using BioNemo tframework completed successfully..
+That and similar output confirm that model training using BioNemo tframework completed successfully..